mklewandowski/unity-ar-measure-example/README.md

 - Remove Vulkan from Graphics APIs (this is required to build for Android)
 - Disable Render Outside Safe Space
 - Disable Start in Fullscreen Mode
+- Turn off multithreading
+- Install com.unity.xr.interaction.toolkit package (need to install by name, and click yes on dialog that appears with information about the input system)

 ## Development Tools
 - Created using Unity 2020.3.10f.1